garlick/flux-rfc/spec_5.rst

 use event driven (reactive) programming techniques to remain responsive while juggling work from multiple clients.

-Keepalive messages are sent to the broker via pre-registered reactor watchers to indicate when the module is initializing, running, finalizing, or exited.
-At initialization, a module MAY also manually send a keepalive message to indicate to the broker when initialization is complete.
+PUP messages are sent to the broker via pre-registered reactor watchers to indicate when the module is initializing, running, finalizing, or exited.
+At initialization, a module MAY also manually send a PUP message to indicate to the broker when initialization is complete.
 This provides synchronization to the broker module loader as well as useful runtime debug information that can be reported by ``flux module list``.